aws/aws-cdk-go/awscdk/awsautoscaling/README.md

 	Vpc: Vpc,
 	InstanceType: ec2.InstanceType_Of(ec2.InstanceClass_BURSTABLE2, ec2.InstanceSize_MICRO),

-	// The latest Amazon Linux image of a particular generation
+	// The latest Amazon Linux 2 image
-	MachineImage: ec2.MachineImage_LatestAmazonLinux(&AmazonLinuxImageProps{
+	MachineImage: ec2.MachineImage_LatestAmazonLinux2(),
-		Generation: ec2.AmazonLinuxGeneration_AMAZON_LINUX_2,
-	}),
 })
 ```

 Creating an `AutoScalingGroup` from a Launch Configuration has been deprecated.
 All new accounts created after December 31, 2023 will no longer be able to create Launch Configurations.
-With the `@aws-cdk/aws-autoscaling:disableDefaultLaunchConfigCreation` feature flag set to true, `AutoScalingGroup` properties used to create a Launch Configuration will now be used to create a `LaunchTemplate` using a [Launch Configuration to `LaunchTemplate` mapping](https://docs.aws.amazon.com/autoscaling/ec2/userguide/migrate-launch-configurations-with-cloudformation.html#launch-configuration-mapping-reference).
+With the `@aws-cdk/aws-autoscaling:generateLaunchTemplateInsteadOfLaunchConfig` feature flag set to true, `AutoScalingGroup` properties used to create a Launch Configuration will now be used to create a `LaunchTemplate` using a [Launch Configuration to `LaunchTemplate` mapping](https://docs.aws.amazon.com/autoscaling/ec2/userguide/migrate-launch-configurations-with-cloudformation.html#launch-configuration-mapping-reference).
 Specifically, the following `AutoScalingGroup` properties will be used to generate a `LaunchTemplate`:

 * machineImage
 * keyName